 The main symptom of Sever’s disease is pain and tenderness at the back of the heel which is made worse with physical activity.
+Boys are more commonly affected by Sever’s disease.
+Symptoms can affect just one foot or both feet at the same time.
 It affects adolescent children who are often involved in a lot of sports training and physical activity.
 Tenderness will be felt, especially if you press in or give the back of the heel a squeeze from the sides.

 There may be a lump over the painful area which develops over time.
-The pain may go away after a period of rest from sporting activities only to return when the young person goes back to training.
+It has the classical feature of pain going away after a period of rest from sporting activities only to return when the young person goes back to training.
+Pain is usually absent first thing in the morning.
 Another common sign is tight calf muscles which result in a reduced range of motion at the ankle.
 If the calf muscles are tight, then this increases the traction forces at the back of the heel.
 Standing on tip-toes will result in an increase in the pain.

 Similar pain at the back of the heel also occurs in adults but is more likely to be Insertional Achilles tendonitis.